rancher/opni-docs/docs/index.md

 [![](https://opni-public.s3.us-east-2.amazonaws.com/opni_youtube_gh.png)](https://youtu.be/DQVBwMaO_o0)

 !!! attention "opnictl"
     We have deprecated the opnictl CLI and are currently reviewing it.
 It should no longer be used starting in v0.2.
-For legacy quickstart documentation, see [here](deployment/quickstart.md)

 ## Installing Opni

-For a basic installation with no persistent storage and no GPU, see [Basic Installation](deployment/basic.md)
+For a complete quickstart including cluster setup, see [Quickstart](deployment/quickstart.md)

-For a fully customizable installation (some manual configuration required), see [Advanced Installation](deployment/advanced.md)
+For a basic installation on an existing cluster with no persistent storage and no GPU, see [Basic Installation](deployment/basic.md)

-For the legacy quickstart documentation, see [Quickstart](deployment/quickstart.md)
+For a fully customizable installation on an existing cluster (some manual configuration required), see [Advanced Installation](deployment/advanced.md)